gadoti03/mpi-openmp-project/README.md

 make run
 ```

-This will execute the program for all specified process counts and save the output CSVs in `results/csv/`.
+This will execute the program for all specified process counts and save the output CSVs in `results`.

 ### Generate CSVs + Plots